In a Nutshell

 Credit Card Debt

-Utah residents have an average credit card debt of $5,225.
-This kind of debt can be hard to overcome because of compounding late payments and high interest fees that make it difficult to pay off the principal amount.
+Credit card debt can be hard to overcome because of compounding late payments and high interest fees that make it difficult to pay off the principal amount.
 If you only make the minimum payment, you'll take longer to pay off your total, adding interest to your debt each month.

 Revolving debt and high-interest rates create credit card debt.
 The good news is that there are several key ways to tackle this debt.
 TurboDebt offers debt settlement options to help you eliminate part of your debt after we negotiate with your lenders.